imrankhan17/imrankhan17.github.io/pages/Exploring WhatsApp chats with Python.md

     sender = []; message = []; datetime = []
     for row in data:

-        # timestamp if before the first dash
+        # timestamp is before the first dash
         datetime.append(row.split(' - ')[0])

         # sender is between am/pm, dash and colon